quorten/slider/old-plans/Readme.txt

 			      IMPORTANT!

 This is an OLD README file kept only for your interest.
 Do not take it seriously!
+In fact, this README is so old that in fact this is not really from Sound Studio 0.1 but from an older version that was so old it wasn't really versioned correctly.
+Maybe it should have been version -0.1.
 This file was written after I have learned extensively about the GNU Project and have been using some GNU tools, but before I started using Glade, Autoconf, and Automake that have automatically brought me in to writing software in the form of Free Software